MichaelDepp/Emoonji/README.md

 Emoonji Link : https://bit.ly/Emoonji

-The web application is fully developed in Next Js (React Js's web framework).
+The web application is fully developed in Next Js (React Js's framework).
 The application uses Tensorflow models for the facial expression recognition.
 I used 3 models in this simple project,
 1. TinyFaceDetector = which is a fast face detection option model compare to the ssdMobileNetv (from my opinion)
 2. FaceLandmark68Net = a model which very lightweight and fast, yet accurate 68 point face landmark detector